Actindo-AG/Documentation/Adyen/UserInterface/01a_Connections.md

 **Credentials**

-The *Credentials* tab displays the connection credentials that you defined in Adyen&trade;.
-They are a copy of these credentials.
+The *Credentials* tab displays the connection credentials that you have defined in Adyen&trade;.
+This is a copy of those credentials.
+This means that the credentials must be the same.

 - *Checkout API endpoint*
    Endpoint of the Checkout API that is managed in Adyen&trade;.
 For detailed information on the Checkout API, see [Adyen Checkout API](https://docs.adyen.com/api-explorer/Checkout/71/overview "[https://docs.adyen.com/api-explorer/Checkout/71/overview]") in the Adyen&trade; documentation.
 For the test environment it is `https://checkout-test.adyen.com/checkout/`, for the live account you get the endpoint directly from Adyen&trade;.